 Overgrazing of cashmere goats is responsible for transforming 70% of Mongolia's grasslands into deserts.

-Cashmere goats are cute, but bad for the environment
+Cashmere goats are bad for the planet

 When we first started working on Oliver Charles, we built a massive curation of articles, scientific journals, and passages all around materials.